4. Common/Union Transit

 1. If your goods are on a flatbed and unable to be sealed, you may conduct a visual inspection in situ.
 If no discrepancies are found, the unloading comments should be updated with ‘Goods visually inspected, and goods not unloaded’.

 2. If your goods have been opened and resealed by a Customs Authority in the country of departure or the UK, you can still use this procedure if the new seal number is updated on the transit declaration and present on arrival to your Authorised Consignee premises.
 If your movement is selected for examination at the AC premises, you must not break the seal before arrival of compliance officers.
-If there are any problems with the seal then you will need to unload the goods to complete the checks in the normal way.
+If there are any problems with the seal, then you will need to unload the goods to complete the checks in the normal way.

 This relaxation will apply to movements that are destined for onward movement to a final point of destination after the transit movement has been discharged at the consignee’s premises.
-But it cannot be used for groupage loads.
+However, it cannot be used for groupage loads.

 To end the Transit movement using the revised unloading checks, you must ensure the trailer or container the goods are located in, is within the boundaries of your temporary storage location, included in your authorised consignee approval letter.
 This will either be an: